 Happy hours from 4 p.m. to 8 p.m. will appeal to the budget-conscious.
 Drink all the craft beer you want for 1,200 rupees, unlimited select spirits for 2,000 rupees, and cocktail pitchers for 1,500 rupees.
 Tax is extra.

 Luna Nudo is open Sunday to Thursday from 4 p.m. until 1 a.m., and until 3 a.m. on Friday and Saturday.
-Dress to impress!
+Make a reservation and dress to impress!

-Exo can easily be deemed the hotel's most excessive nightlife venue.
-Also located on the 37th floor next to Luna Nudo and Mekong, the music is loud, the entry fee is steep, and attire that the hip young crowd is squeezed into often borders on obscene.
+XXO is undoubtedly the hotel's most excessive nightlife venue.
+Also located on the 37th floor next to Monke 47 and Mekong, the music is loud, the entry fee is steep, and attire that the hip young crowd is squeezed into often borders on obscene.

-This nightclub is undeniably popular though.
-It was awarded Best Nightclub in the Mumbai Times Food & Nightlife Awards 2017.
+This award-winning nightclub is undeniably popular though.
 By midnight on Saturdays it's packed to capacity, with literally no spare space to move or stand, and the party kicks on until 3 a.m.
 Book ahead if you want a table by window and be prepared for a minimum spend of 50,000 rupees.

 The Drawing Room and St Regis Bar